 By modifying attachments, players can improve their weapon’s rate of fire, make it silenced, increase magazine capacity, improve aim down sights (ADS), and better control recoil, among other benefits.
 The ability to customize attachments can help players adapt their weapons to specific challenges and improve their overall gameplay experience.

 Attachments are crucial modifications for the guns that players use in the game.
 As a tactical FPS game, players rely heavily on their weapons, and the ability to change attachments provides a significant advantage in various situations.

-To change attachments in Ready or Not, players need to locate one of the two workbench locations in the game.
+To change attachments in the Ready or Not game, players need to locate one of the two workbench locations in the game.
 These workbenches are essential for equipping attachments to both primary and secondary weapons.

 Here are the various types of Ready or Not attachments based on their categories: